 The museum's main entrance is located on the Montana State University campus, on the south side of Kagy Blvd., just west of South Willson Ave. and South 3rd Ave.

-There is a complimentary bike rack located to the left of the front entrance.
-Please lock up your bike.
+A complimentary bike rack is available to the left of the front entrance.
+Please lock your bike.
 Overnight bike parking is prohibited.

 The safety of MOR members, visitors, volunteers, staff, and its collections is of the highest importance.
 We work hard to ensure the preservation of our state and country's artifacts and specimens for the enjoyment of generations to come.
 When you visit MOR, you will discover that we have security measures to ensure your safety and the safety of the objects contained within.